Acute HIV Infection

-Guidelines for using HIV medications recommend waiting until the immune system shows signs of damage.
-However, starting ARVs during acute HIV infection might protect the HIV-specific immune response.
+United States guidelines for using HIV medications recommend treatment for all persons living with HIV.
+Starting ARVs during acute HIV infection might protect the HIV-specific immune response.

 Researchers have studied people who start treatment during acute infection and then stop taking ARVs.
-One study showed that this treatment may delay the time until ART is needed.
-Researchers are doing more studies.
+One study showed that this treatment may delay the time until immune system damage.

-Taking ART changes your daily life.
+Taking ART can change your daily life.
 Missing doses of drugs makes it easier for the virus to develop resistance to medications, which limits future treatment options.
 Fact Sheet 405 has more information about the importance of taking ARVs correctly.